TheSherlockHomie/100DaysOfCode-log/readme.md

 -   Had heard about quick sort since I was in class 12, it was pretty great actually learning to cofde up (and understand) the algorith finally!
 -   I wonder why I didn't look it up before?

+---

+### Day 77: July 11, 2020, Saturday

+**Today's Progress**:

+-   Watched lecture 7 of CS162: Semaphores, monitors and readers/writers
+-   Completed Week 3 of Coursera's Algorithms Course!

+**What I learned:**

+-   Busy waiting bad, sleep waiting good
+-   producer-consumer with bounded buffer, and how to solve it
+-   Semaphores, P() and V() operations
+-   How semaphores can be used for mutual exclusion, and scheduling
+-   mutexes
+-   Monitors: locks with condition variables
+-   Mesa vs Hoare monitors (while vs if)
+-   Readers/writers problem and solution using monitors
+-   Analysis of quick sort
+-   How it runs in n log n in average case (proof)

+**Thoughts**

+-   Lecture 7 was so long (2 hours), absolutely exhausted me.
+But on the up side, now I know about semaphores and monitors!